 Want to give it a try?
 Learn about it here:

 When teaching new vocabulary to my students, I love to play apples to apples with them.
 In this case, you’d want to make your own cards (or get students to help you do it) and make them heavy on fruits and vegetables.
-Find out all the details about it:
+Find out all the details about this vegetable and fruit game:

 I’m sure you’ve played this game when you were a kid.
 The way it works is that students line up and then the teacher gives the first student a message.
 In this case, use lots of your target vocabulary words.
 Then, students pass the message down the line and the final student says it out loud.
 The results?
 Usually hilarious!
 Check it out: